vovashko/cub3d/README.md

 		- one starting player position based on which side player is facing (N,S,W,E)
 		- no unexpected chars
 		- map should be fully encircled by the walls, no newlines
+		- need to check the application with valgrind to ensure no leaks there